DrKRR/Smart-home-device-control-using-Alexa-App/README.md

 </p> </br>

 ### SOFTWARE DESCRIPTION ###
-Software plays an important role in this project.
+Software plays an important role in this project.It has the following three parts:
 <!--- This is comment. wont be visible --->
+Part-I: Program development in Arduino environment in order to interface and control LEDs and switches with the digital Input/Output (DIO) pins of the ESP8266 module.